Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-05-27-inspiration-online.md

 ## 27th May 2014

-<p I'm feeling inspired by two creative,   thoughtful mothers today.
+I'm feeling inspired by two creative,   thoughtful mothers today.
 Amanda from Soulemama posted <a href="http://www.soulemama.com/">these amazing pictures</a> of the house her nine-year old daughter built as a present for her three-year old sister.
-It made me think about how to encourage my kids to do more making,   and to think about what would make their siblings happy.</p>
+It made me think about how to encourage my kids to do more making,   and to think about what would make their siblings happy.

 Then Kate from Fox's Lane wrote <a href="http://foxslane.blogspot.com.au/2014/05/fire-feast-and-song.html#.U4QF6_mSyos">this gorgeous post </a>about an afternoon spent around a bonfire with her three daughters.